valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 }
 ```

+~> **Note on AWS/Azure/GCP EBS/Disk Encryption Setting using default CSP Key**
+The EBS Encryption Gateway setting using default KMS key only applies to Gateways deployed in AWS.
+There is no need to use this setting to enable Disk Encryption for a Gateway deployed in Azure or GCP.
+For AWS, EBS Encryption is disabled by default and the Gateway settings are needed to enable.
+In Azure and GCP, Disk Encryption is enabled by default using a CSP key and cannot be disabled.

-~> **Note on EBS/Disk Encryption setting using a Customer Managed Encryption Key (CMEK)**
+~> **Note on AWS/Azure/GCP EBS/Disk Encryption Setting using a Customer Managed Encryption Key (CMEK)**
 The EBS/Disk Encryption Gateway setting can use a Customer Managed Encryption Key (CMEK).
 The key specified is created in specific locations related to each CSP.
 For AWS, the key is created in the Key Management System (KMS) and referenced by its ID.
 For Azure, the key is created in the Disk Encryption Sets and referenced by its full path.
 The Azure Access control (IAM) Role for the Valtix Controller (valtix-controller-role) requires an additional permission: `Microsoft.Compute/sshPublicKeys/read`.
 This permission has been updated in the Azure PowerShell script used to prepare the Subscription for onboarding into Valtix.
 For GCP, the key is created as a Key Management Key Ring and referenced by its relative path.
-The Role / Principal for Cloud KMS CryptoKey Encrypter / Decyptor requires a Google Managed Service Account (Service Agent) to be specified: Compute Engine Service Agent (`service-PROJECT_NUMBER@compute-system.iam.gserviceaccount.com`).
+The Role / Principal for Cloud KMS CryptoKey Encrypter / Decypter requires a Google Managed Service Account (Service Agent) to be specified: Compute Engine Service Agent (`service-PROJECT_NUMBER@compute-system.iam.gserviceaccount.com`).

+### Gateway DNS Server IP Address Setting

-### To override the default DNS Server IP Address used by the Management interface of an Azure Gateway
+#### To override the default DNS Server IP Address used by the Management interface of an Azure Gateway
 ```hcl
 settings {
   name  = "controller.gateway.dns_server_ip_address"
   value = "8.8.8.8"
 }
 ```
-~> **Note on DNS Server IP Address setting**
+~> **Note on DNS Server IP Address Setting**
 The DNS Server IP address setting only applies to Gateways deployed in Azure.
 It is a user-specified override for the Gateway management interface (VNic).
 The DNS specified should be a single IP referencing a DNS that can resolve publicly accessible domains.
 When specified, the user-defined DNS will be used for any DNS resolution required by the Management traffic.
 When not specified, the Management DNS will be taken from the VNet DNS setting.

+### Gateway Assign Public IP Setting

-### To deploy Gateway instances into private subnets with no public IPs assigned to the interfaces
+#### To deploy Gateway instances into private subnets with no public IPs assigned to the interfaces
 ```hcl
 settings {
   name = "controller.gateway.assign_public_ip"